 Ms. Au-Yeung directs the SHADAC Communications Team, leading the translation, dissemination, and promotion of complex research findings in a way that is accessible to a wide audience of stakeholders, including researchers, policymakers, and the media.

-Ms. Au-Yeung is part of the SHADAC team conducting the state-level evaluation of Minnesota's Accountable Health Model, a delivery system reform effort supported through the Centers for Medicare and Medicaid Innovation's State Innovations Model (SIM) initiative.
-In this capacity, Ms. Au-Yeung is co-leading the analysis of Minnesota's Accountable Communities for Health, each of which aims to meet the clinical and social needs of a defined population through person-centered, coordinated care across a range of providers.
+Ms. Au-Yeung also contributes to SHADAC research projects with an emphasis on qualitative evaluations.
+Recently, she was part of the SHADAC team conducting the state-level evaluation of Minnesota's Accountable Health Model, a delivery system reform effort supported through the Centers for Medicare and Medicaid Innovation's State Innovations Model (SIM) initiative.
+In this capacity, Ms. Au-Yeung co-led the analysis of Minnesota's Accountable Communities for Health, each of which aimed to meet the clinical and social needs of a defined population through person-centered, coordinated care across a range of medical and community providers.

 The State Health Access Data Assistance Center (SHADAC) is a program of the Robert Wood Johnson Foundation and a part of the Health Policy and Management Division of the School of Public Health at the University of Minnesota.